patonlab/molcomplex/README.md

 Implementing a variety of complementary metrics for molecular complexity and synthetic accessibility.

-A collaboration with the Sarpong group
+A collaboration with the Sarpong group to understand complexity of molecules

--- requirements
+# Requirements
 - numpy, pandas
 - rdkit
 - openbabel